Automation vs Manual Data Entry

 02 THE SOLUTION

-The SOG team of real estate credit experts were used to manually unwind two years of transactional data to ensure that the borrowers were being charged the appropriate amount of interest.
+The BRS team of real estate credit experts were used to manually unwind two years of transactional data to ensure that the borrowers were being charged the appropriate amount of interest.
 Our team built and deployed a customized model that allowed us to import the raw transaction data, recalculate principal and interest, calculate the over/under payment by each borrower and automatically check for discrepancies.
 Determining the scope of the problem and the interest discrepancy was only the first piece of the puzzle.

 The next step in the process was to transform the transactional data into a usable upload format that the new servicing system could consume.
 A previous vendor was unable to complete this task as the old system did not create a suspense account for borrowers past due on their scheduled payments.
-The SOG team built another customized model to manually manipulate the transaction data into a specific format so the new system could process the information.
+The BRS team built another customized model to manually manipulate the transaction data into a specific format so the new system could process the information.

 03 THE RESULTS